Monkeystation/photanol-com/src/pages/index.md

   pretitle: A PARADIGM SHIFT FOR A SUSTAINABLE FUTURE
   title: "Cyanobacteria: natural, all-in-one factories."
   text: >-
-    Petro-chemicals mean mining more fossil fuel; emitting more carbon.
-They’re also resource, land and time thirsty; the kind of industry that has led to a planet out of balance.
+    Petro-chemicals mean mining more fossil fuel, emitting more carbon.
+They’re also resource, land and time thirsty - the kind of industry that has led to a planet out of balance.
 The Photanol solution helps reset that balance.

     We can create any carbon compound.
-Which means we can make the monomers used for different plastics, the ingredients commonly used in personal care products and detergents; even fuels - clean, renewable and circular.
+Which means we can make the monomers used for different plastics, the ingredients for personal care products and detergents; even fuels - clean, renewable and circular.
 All thanks to innovation that follows nature’s lead.

     Photanol works with the superpower of cyanobacteria to photosynthesize.
 Optimizing the bacteria to absorb more CO<small>2</small>, adapting its metabolic pathways to produce a desired chemical.
 Transforming the bacteria into highly-efficient mini factories that run on sunlight, produce just oxygen as by-product and need radically less land and water than traditional variants.
 All primed for scalability thanks to Photanol’s platform technology.